 When the design is complete, the engineer will let you know.

-Feel free to ask for a PDF of the plan set.
+Be sure to receive a PDF of the plan set.
 Much of this information may seem foreign, but feel free to take a look and ask any questions that you may have.
-If you'd like some guidance on how to navigate the plan set, check out our video titled "How to Read Construction Plans."

-When you're satisfied with the design, let the engineer know that they can submit it to the city for review.
+When you're satisfied with the design, let the engineer know they can submit to the city for plan review.
 Since the engineer knows the process, this will be much easier than doing it yourself.

 The Permit Process

-At this point, the engineer will fill out a permit application and submit it to the city with the structural document set that shows the retrofit design and the engineering design report that demonstrates the retrofit design complies with the building code.
+At this point, a permit application is filled out and submitted to the city with the structural document set (that shows the retrofit design) and the engineering design report (that demonstrates compliance with building code).

 The city's building department will then review the material and either issue comments to the engineer or approve the project for construction.

 If comments are issued, the engineer will address the comments, integrate these revisions into the design, and then resubmit for plan review.
 This should be included in your initial fee, so don't pay extra for the engineer to address plan check comments.